PicaGM/lippia-mobile-sample-project/README.md

 **Parallel Runner:**

-- In the pom.xml file, it looks for the POM in the current directory and assign the value of "testingParalel.xml"
+- In the pom.xml file, it looks for the POM in the current directory and assign the value of **testingParalel.xml**

 - This would be as follows:
 ```